prakharg24/yoloret/README.md

 ### Citation

-If you find this paper and code useful, please consider citing our work.
+If you find our paper and/or code useful, please consider citing our work.

 ```
-@inproceedings{ganesh2021yoloret,
+@inproceedings{ganesh2022yoloret,
   title={{YOLO-ReT}: Towards High Accuracy Real-time Object Detection on Edge {GPU}s},
   author={Ganesh, Prakhar and Chen, Yao and Yang, Yin and Chen, Deming and Winslett, Marianne},
   booktitle={IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)},